Incorporation process

 Branch

-The licensing procedure involves the following steps:
+The registration procedure involves the following macro steps:

-- Reservation with the licensing authority of the trade name of the branch
+• Reservation with the licensing authority of the trade name of the branch

-- Obtaining initial approval from the licensing authority
+• Obtaining initial approval from the licensing authority

-- Obtaining initial approval from the MOE
+• Obtaining initial approval from the MOE

-- Signing of office lease agreement and its registration with the relevant authority
+• Signing of office lease agreement and its registration with the relevant authority

-- Submission of bank guarantee to the MOE and issuance of the final commercial registration certificate
+• Submission of bank guarantee to the MOE and issuance of the final commercial registration certificate.

 Additional approvals may be required by other government departments depending on the nature of the LLC's activities.